oracle/terraform-provider-oci/docs/database/db_systems.md

 Gets a list of db_systems.

 ### List Operation
 Gets a list of the DB Systems in the specified compartment.
+You can specify a backupId to list only the DB Systems that support creating a database using this backup in this compartment.

 The following arguments are supported:

+* `backup_id` - (Optional) The OCID of the backup.
+Specify a backupId to list only the DB Systems that support creating a database using this backup in this compartment.
 * `compartment_id` - (Required) The compartment [OCID](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/identifiers.htm).